SeanOnamade/racing-VH-v2/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Here are the significant changes I made from the original, which was created by [Siko91](https://github.com/Siko91/tf2-weapon-generator):

 - [X] Working authentication with MongoDB
 - [X] Track drawing functionality, saving tracks as JSONs with coordinates
 - [X] Tracks can be downloaded and saved as jsons